beschulz/wav2json/README.md

 	  -s [ --samples ] arg (=800)           number of samples to generate --channels arg (=left right )         channels to compute: left, right, mid, side, min, max
+	  -p [ --precision ] arg (=6)           precision of the floats, that are generated.
+[1..6], reduce for smaller
+	                                        sized files.
+Usually 2 should be
+	                                        sufficient!
 	  -o [ --output ] arg                   name of output file, defaults to <name of inputfile>.json
 	  -c [ --config-file ] arg (=wav2json.cfg)